Have questions about how to make a plan to vote?

 Why should I make a plan to vote?

 It’s simple!
 You are more likely to vote if you make a plan to do it.
-You want to think through how you’re going to vote, which depending on what options are available in your state could be voting by mail, early voting, or on Election Day.
+Think through how you’re going to vote.
+Depending on what options are available in your state, you can decide between voting by mail, early voting, or in-person on Election Day.
+State election laws vary, especially around voting by-mail or voting early, so make sure to do your research.

 If I want to vote by mail, what should I do?